zardus/preeny/README.md

 * On Arch-based distros, you can install `ding-libs`.
 * On Fedora-based distros, you can install `libini_config-devel`.

+Also deexec uses `seccomp` to setup a filter to blacklist `execve` like calls.

+* On debian-based distros, you can install `libseccomp-dev`.
+* On Arch-based distros, you can install `libseccomp`.
+* On Fedora-based distros, you can install `libseccomp-devel`.

 If you're not running a debian, Arch, or Fedora based distro, you've brought the pain upon yourself.

 You can build preeny by doing: